 For interactive or responsive projects, I recommend sharing a video instead.
 Here's an easy program that lets you make videos by pressing the Windows key + G: Xbox Console Companion (no, you don't have to own an Xbox).

-So you can see this process in action, here are three sample tweets.
+So you can see this process in action, here are two sample tweets.

 Last night I made a React #app that pulls profile information from the @Github API.
 It also includes a search box where you can plug in another user's information to see their profile and followers.
 Pretty happy with this one! #coding #100DaysOfCode #LambdaSchool #ReactJS #React pic.twitter.com/shN2flJeEI— Daniel Wallen (@webwallen ) September 1, 2019